brendacs/colludia-gatsby/src/content/posts/spotlight/2020-08-18-underdown-interview.markdown

 A small game studio based in Germany, [Gentle Troll](https://twitter.com/GentleTroll) is creating a narrative-driven tactical mystery-thriller named [_Underdown_](https://gentletroll.com/games/underdown), and I was fortunate enough to be able to connect with the game's creative director, Michel, for an hours-long talk.

 _Underdown_, which follows four friends figuring their way out of a mine in the hopes of finding their lost friend, caught my eye out of dozens of other indie games during a #PitchYaGame round, where I was taken aback by its exceptional art and unique concept.
-However, the mere images didn't prepare me for the amount of sheer substance I found under wraps—they only scratched the surface.
+However, the mere images didn't prepare me for the amount of sheer substance I found under wraps — they only scratched the surface.

 It's the kind of indie game we love talking about: story rich and with depth. _Underdown_ contains a distinctive narrative constructed through the interactions of a diverse, nonconforming cast of characters and immersive plot-driven game mechanics.
 It aims to tug at your heartstrings and really make you think about what is going on in its narrative.